Degree: Doctor

 Abstract Micro- and nanoplastics (MNPs) are an important atmospheric aerosol constituent.
 However, there still needs to be a standard procedure for their sampling and size fractionation, which is an obstacle to the aggregation and critical analysis of results obtained by different research groups.
 This review focuses on the sampling and fractionation methodologies used for MNPs.
 Moreover, a streamlined, simplified methodology for sampling and fractionation is proposed.

-3. Sustainable Technological Applications of Green Carbon Materials, Freitas, M da Silva, LP Rodrigues, PMSM da Silva, JE in SUSTAINABLE CHEMISTRY, 2024, Volume: 5,
+5. Sustainable Technological Applications of Green Carbon Materials, Freitas M.; da Silva L.P.
+Rodrigues P.M.S.M.
+Esteves da Silva J. in Sustainable Chemistry, 2024, Volume: 5,